-During the three-year BSc Economics and Business Economics (E&BE), you will study a wide range of topics like banking, finance, fiscal and monetary policy issues, economic development and sustainability, economic theory, and strategic behaviour between firms on markets.
+During the three-year BSc Economics and Business Economics (E&BE), you will study a wide range of topics like banking, finance, fiscal and monetary policy issues, economic development and sustainability, economic theory, decisions made by consumers on markets, and strategic behavior between firms on markets.
 You will learn how business experts and policymakers attempt to stimulate both corporate and general economic activity.
 This programme will give you the theoretical tools and analytical skills needed to address complex issues.

 During the 1st year - the foundation year - all students take the same course units.
 In year two, you will either specialize in Business Economics, Economics or Economic Development and Globalization.

 In the 3rd year, you have the chance to choose a minor at the faculty, university or study abroad at one of the university partners.